Hugh Grosvenor, 1st Duke of Westminster

 Hugh Lupus Grosvenor, 1st Duke of Westminster, KG, PC, JP (13 October 1825 – 22 December 1899), styled Viscount Belgrave between 1831 and 1845, Earl Grosvenor between 1845 and 1869, and known as The Marquess of Westminster between 1869 and 1874, was an English landowner, politician and racehorse owner.
 He inherited the estate of Eaton Hall in Cheshire and land in Mayfair and Belgravia, London, and spent much of his fortune in developing these properties.
-Although he was a MP from the age of 22, and then a member of the House of Lords, his main interests were not in politics, but rather in his estates, in horse racing, and in country pursuits.
-He developed the stud at Eaton Hall and achieved success in racing his horses, winning the Derby on four occasions.
+Although he was an MP from the age of 22, and then a member of the House of Lords, his main interests were not in politics, but rather in his estates, in horse racing, and in country pursuits.
+He developed the stud at Eaton Hall and achieved success in racing his horses, who won the Derby on four occasions.

 Personal life

-Hugh Lupus Grosvenor was the second and eldest surviving son of Richard Grosvenor, 2nd Marquess of Westminster and Lady Elizabeth Leveson-Gower, the younger daughter of George Leveson-Gower, the 2nd Marquess of Stafford and later the 1st Duke of Sutherland.
+Hugh Lupus Grosvenor was born at Eaton Hall, Cheshire, the second and eldest surviving son of Richard Grosvenor, 2nd Marquess of Westminster and Lady Elizabeth Leveson-Gower, the younger daughter of George Leveson-Gower, the 2nd Marquess of Stafford and later the 1st Duke of Sutherland.
 He was educated at Eton College and, until 1847, at Balliol College, Oxford.
 He left Oxford without taking a degree to become Member of Parliament (MP) for Chester.
-This seat, a family borough, had been held by his uncle, Robert Grosvenor (later the 1st Baron Ebury), who decided to move to one of the two unopposed Middlesex seats.
+This seat, a family borough, had been held by his uncle Robert Grosvenor (later the 1st Baron Ebury), who decided to move to one of the two unopposed Middlesex seats.
 In 1851, he toured India and Ceylon.